quicwg/base-drafts/draft-ietf-quic-http.md

 Error codes need to be defined for HTTP/2 and HTTP/3 separately.
 See
 {{iana-error-codes}}.

-### Propagating errors between HTTP/2 and HTTP/3
+### Mapping Between HTTP/2 and HTTP/3 Errors

-An intermediary that converts between HTTP/2 and HTTP/3 is likely to need to propagate error conditions in either direction.
-Conversion between errors is described in the logical mapping.
-The error codes are defined in non-overlapping spaces in order to protect against accidental conversion that could result in the use of inappropriate or unknown error codes for the target version.
+An intermediary that converts between HTTP/2 and HTTP/3 may encounter error conditions from either upstream.
+It is useful to communicate the occurrence of error to the downstream but error codes largely reflect connection-local problems that generally do not make sense to propagate.

-It is not required to convert an inbound error type to the closest matching outbound error type e.g. converting an HTTP/2 stream error to an HTTP/3 stream error.
-An intermediary might instead choose to convert HTTP/2 errors from an upstream origin into an HTTP response that indicates an error via a status code such as 502.
-An example of where this is useful is to convert an upstream server HTTP/2 error code of INTERNAL_ERROR, thus avoiding an HTTP/3 client believing there is an internal error in the intermediary.
+An intermediary that encounters an error from an upstream origin can indicate this by sending an HTTP status code such as 502, which is suitable for a broad class of errors.

-There are cases where it is beneficial to provide the closest matching error type to the receiver.
+There are some rare cases where it is beneficial to propagate the error by mapping it to the closest matching error type to the receiver.
 For example, an intermediary that receives an HTTP/2 stream error of type REFUSED_STREAM from the origin has a clear signal that the request was not processed and that the request is safe to retry.
 Propagating this error condition to the client as an HTTP/3 stream error of type H3_REQUEST_REJECTED allows the client to take the action it deems most appropriate.
-Similarly, it could benefit the origin if the intermediary can pass on client request cancellations that are indicated by terminating a stream with H3_REQUEST_CANCELLED.
+In the reverse direction the intermediary might deem it beneficial to pass on client request cancellations that are indicated by terminating a stream with H3_REQUEST_CANCELLED.

+Conversion between errors is described in the logical mapping.
+The error codes are defined in non-overlapping spaces in order to protect against accidental conversion that could result in the use of inappropriate or unknown error codes for the target version.
 An intermediary is permitted to promote stream errors to connection errors but they should be aware of the cost to the connection for what might be a temporary or intermittent error.

 # Change Log